Brown Act: How One California Charter School Maintains Board Transparency

 “I started off as a classroom teacher in the neighborhood where I grew up.
 I saw how the disparities and the status quo affect kids like me, my friends, my neighbors.”

-A National Board Certified Teacher, Frances set out to provide high-quality education to kids who were being underserved.
+A nationally Board Certified Teacher, Frances set out to provide high-quality education to kids who were being underserved.

-Frances was — and is — on a mission to provide historically underserved students with the school they deserve.
-A school that builds on students’ assets and home culture; that can change the trajectories of their lives.
+Frances Teso, founding CEO, Voices College-Bound Language Academies, was — and is — on a mission to provide historically underserved students with the school they deserve.
+A school that builds on students’ assets and home culture; can change the trajectories of their lives.

 “I’m proud of our board.
 I like our board.
 I feel supported by our board.
 Because commitment to the mission was number one, before anything else.”

-Seeing the undeniable proof points of the flagship school, it was the board who sparked the conversation about replication.
+Seeing the undeniable proof points of the flagship school, it was the board that sparked the conversation about replication.

 While it’s most often the CEO figuring out how to work with the board on greenlighting growth, having a founding board built on the mission can flip the script.
-An unwavering commitment to the mission and to Frances, combined with the undeniable proof points, convinced these trustees that Voices needed to serve more kids, in more neighborhoods.
+An unwavering commitment to the mission and to Frances, combined with the undeniable proof points, convinced the board that Voices needed to serve more kids, in more neighborhoods.

-And as the organization has evolved, the board has evolved right alongside of it.
-The profile of the ideal trustee is now one who’s more influential, who can help the organization politically, can be a voice in the community, and can substantially contribute to development efforts.
+Today, the profile of the ideal board member is now one who’s more influential, who can help the organization politically, can be a voice in the community, and can substantially contribute to development efforts.